JeschkeLab/DeerLab/docsrc/source/modelling_guide.rst

 The ``Parameter`` object contains all the information related to a particular parameter, namely

 Boundaries (``<parameter>.lb`` and ``<parameter>.ub``)
     The upper/lower bounds of the parameter that constrain the parameter values during fitting and optimization.
 Built-in models models will have pre-defined boundaries, while newly constructed models will have fully unbounded parameters.
-A parameter is consiedered unbounded when any of its bounds is set to plus/minus infinity (using the Numpy infinity ``np.inf``).
+A parameter is considered unbounded when any of its bounds is set to plus/minus infinity (using the Numpy infinity ``np.inf``).
     Note that boundaries do not prevent the model from being :ref:`evaluated <modelling_evaluation>` outside the them.

 Start values (``<parameter>.par0``)